jmontp/prosthetic_adaptation/rtplot/README.md

 * **Remote Plot Customizability**.
 The plot configuration is defined by the provider of the data.
 E.g. if you are using a pi to collect data, the plot configuration is also stored on the pi so you only have to change code in one location

 # Dependencies

-[PyZMQ](https://zeromq.org/languages/python/)
+On all computers/raspberry pi's [PyZMQ](https://zeromq.org/languages/python/)

-[pyqtgraph](https://pyqtgraph.readthedocs.io/en/latest/installation.html)
+Just in the computer just for plotting [pyqtgraph](https://pyqtgraph.readthedocs.io/en/latest/installation.html)

 # How to use